Themes in Modern World History (2019-2020)

 - Global Cultural Shifts: The Visual Arts, Music, Literature, & Theatre

 Students use assigned texts and other sources (including, but not limited to, primary source readings, audio recordings, documentary films), to develop a base-line knowledge of people and events.
-Then, they engage in activities such as audio podcasts, critical thinking exercises, reading & creating historic maps, issue debates, and history timelines to apply analysis, interpretation and historiographical theory to those same topics.
+Students then engage in analytical and skill-building activities such as audio podcasts, critical thinking exercises, historic map reading and interpretation, issue debates, and history timeline development to apply analysis, interpretation and historiographical theory to those same themes and topics.

 Formal assessment for the course is based on objective and essay tests, quizzes, classroom activities, research projects (team debates, podcasts, etc.), and homework.